sportsdunia logo

 Headingley is a historical venue (Image credits: England Cricket official X account/@englandcricket)

-Headingley, Leeds may have a smaller capacity at 18,350, but what it lacks in size, it makes up for in character.
-With boundaries measuring between 220 and 250 feet, Headingley has hosted more than 75 Tests, 45 ODIs, and 10 T20Is.
-Its most iconic moment?
-Ben Stokes’ astonishing 135* in the 2019 Ashes Test, an innings that turned the impossible into a miracle.
+Headingley, Leeds, may have a smaller capacity at 17,000, but what it lacks in size, it makes up for in character.
+With boundaries measuring between 63-77 meters, Headingley has hosted more than 85 Tests, 49 ODIs, and 2 T20Is.
+Its most iconic moment is Ben Stokes’ astonishing 135* in the 2019 Ashes Test, an innings that turned the impossible into a miracle, showing the world why he is considered to be one of the best all-rounders in the world.
 Established in 1890, the ground, which sits beside a rugby stadium, is known for its raucous Yorkshire support, making it one of the most spirited cricket stadiums in England.

 Straight Boundary72–77 m